rigoeffector/recycler-view-app/README.md

 - Lint Check: Analyzes the code for potential errors and style issues.
 - Unit Tests: Runs all unit tests.
+- Build Debug APK: for user to test

 **To view the CI/CD pipeline:**